sgregnt/geometric_processing_net/README.md

 - w_ij used to assemble Hessian.
 Where the Hessian is assumed to have graph Laplacian like structure (see `assemble_h.py` to see how Hessian is assembled form w_ij)

+# Running the framework

+- To see example of a network